TAN Function in Excel (Table of Contents)

 Introduction to TAN in Excel

 The actual meaning of TAN is TANGENT.
-It is one of the Trigonometric functions like COS, SIN etc. TANGENT is based on a right-angle triangle.
+It is one of the Trigonometric functions like COS, SIN, etc. TANGENT is based on a right-angle triangle.
 With the help of this function, it is much easier to find the tangent if we compare it with doing manually.
-The only thing is that we have to first find RADIANS for the given angle, then only we can easily calculate TANGENT.
+The only thing is that we have first to find RADIANS for the given angle; then only can we easily calculate TANGENT.

 There are two ways by which we can find Radians for the given angle: